stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a code linting tool with a plugin to your editor, so that your code is automatically checked for issues.

 [flake8](https://flake8.pycqa.org/en/latest/) is currently the most popular linter for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
-Ruff includes the features of both flake8 itself and the most popular plugins for flake8.
+Ruff includes the features of both flake8 and the most popular plugins for flake8, along with many other capabilities.

 Use [pre-commit](https://pre-commit.com/) to run the linting tool before each commit to source control.
 You should also run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.